I was born in Richmond, Virginia in 1994.

 “We walk through ourselves, meeting robbers, ghosts, giants, old men, young men, wives, widows, brothers-in-love, but always meeting ourselves.” – James Joyce, Ulysses

-He has three younger brothers: Ray, Johnny, and Henry.
-His mother Elizabeth passed away in 2019, while his father John continues to lead the family.
-He remains close with his twelve first cousins, along with eight aunts & uncles and two surviving grandparents.
+I have three younger brothers: Ray, Johnny, and Henry.
+My mom, Elizabeth, passed away in 2019, and my father, John, continues to lead our family.
+I remain close with my twelve first cousins, along with eight aunts and uncles and my one surviving grandparent.

-After a brief stint in Pennsylvania, at age 6 his family moved to Chicago Illinois, where he attended Near North Montessori School and Whitney Young.
-He spent five summers at Camp Pemigewassett in New Hampshire, initiating a love for independence and an appreciation of the outdoors.
+After a brief stint in Pennsylvania, my family moved to Chicago when I was six.
+There I attended Near North Montessori School and Whitney Young.
+I spent five summers at Camp Pemigewassett in New Hampshire, which sparked my love of independence and my appreciation for the outdoors.

 “Like all Americans… [They change] very fast and all at once… And nothing ever changes them back.” – F. Scott Fitzgerald, The Love of the Last Tycoon

-Lyle’s family heritage spans back through his mother’s side (the Bryans) and his father’s side (the Seebecks).
-The two came together in Chicago in 1991 with the marriage of his parents.
-With a Catholic father and Protestant mother, Lyle was baptized non-denominational Christian.
+My family heritage spans back through my mom’s side (the Bryans) and my dad’s side (the Seebecks).
+My parents got married in Chicago in 1991.
+With my dad being raised Catholic and my mom being raised Protestant, I was baptized non-denominational Christian.

 “Things will shape themselves” – Leo Tolstoy, Anna Karenina